KanadeFuzen/KanadeFuzen/README.md

 Welcome to my profile!
 I'm a data scientist 👨‍💻, science nerd 🧬, and a martial artist 🥋.
 Thanks for visiting and I'd love to [connect](https://www.linkedin.com/in/waqas-khwaja/)!

-- 🌱 I'm currently at: Pennslyvania.
+- 🌱 I'm currently reside in Pennsylvania.
 - 💼 I’m currently looking for job as Data Scientist, Data Analyst, or Data Engineer.

 ### Languages I know